portfoliooptimizationbook/portfoliooptimizationbook.github.io/index.md

 ---

-This is the [companion webpage](https://portfoliooptimizationbook.com) for the [Portfolio Optimization Book](https://bookdown.org/palomar/portfoliooptimizationbook).
+This is the [homepage](https://portfoliooptimizationbook.com) for the [Portfolio Optimization Book](https://bookdown.org/palomar/portfoliooptimizationbook).
 It contains slides, code examples (R and Python), exercises, and data.

-For contributing to the companion webpage, check the [developer GitHub webpage](https://github.com/portfoliooptimizationbook).
+To contribute, check the [developer GitHub webpage](https://github.com/portfoliooptimizationbook).